juliat/juliat.github.io/content/portfolio/the-amazing-and-marvelous-creamery.md

 /assets/images/creamery/sketch5.png,
 /assets/images/creamery/sketch6.png]
 kind: article
+description: I designed and developed (end-to-end) a management system for a fictional chain of ice cream stores.
 ---

 <p class="description">
-As a project for my course Application Design and Development, I developed a management system for a fictional chain of ice cream stores: the Amazing and Marvelous Creamery.
+I designed and developed (end-to-end) a management system for a fictional chain of ice cream stores.
 </p>
 <p class="description">
 I designed the database and wrote the back-end code in Ruby on Rails.
 I also designed the UX for the front end, including dashboards for each type of user: Administrator, Manager, and Employee.